Confidentiality in cybersecurity

 Privacy is a broader concept that encompasses confidentiality.
 While confidentiality is about keeping information secret, privacy is about respecting individuals' rights and choices regarding their personal information.
 This includes giving individuals the ability to access, correct, and delete their personal data, as well as the ability to opt out of data collection and sharing practices.
 Despite their differences, both confidentiality and privacy are critical aspects of cybersecurity and are often intertwined in practice.

 Maintaining confidentiality in cybersecurity involves a combination of technical measures, policies, and procedures.
-These can range from encryption and access control mechanisms to data handling procedures and privacy policies.
+These can range from encryption and access control mechanisms to data handling procedures and privacy policies, all aimed at preventing unauthorized modification and access.
 The goal is to ensure that sensitive information is only accessible to authorized individuals and that it is protected from unauthorized access and disclosure.

 One of the primary ways to maintain confidentiality is through encryption, which involves converting data into a coded form that can only be deciphered with a decryption key.
 Encryption is used to protect data both at rest (stored data) and in transit (data being transmitted over a network).
 Another key measure is access control, which involves restricting access to data based on user roles and permissions.
 This can include everything from password protection and multi-factor authentication to more sophisticated measures like biometric authentication.